kommitters/soroban.ex/README.md

 - `function_args`: List of `Soroban.Types` representing the arguments required by the indicated function (`function_name`).
 They should be provided in the specific order expected by the function.
 - `extra_fee_rate`: Float number to increment the transaction fee to pay, useful when the operation returns an insufficient fee error.
 - `auth_secret_key`: (optional) Secret key used to authorize the function invocation when the function invoker is not the same function authorizer.
+- `addl_resources`: (optional) Keyword list to specify additional resources to include in the transaction simulation.
+  - `cpu_instructions`: Number of additional CPU instructions to reserve.

 ##### Simple invocation - no authorization required